atharva49/Credit-Score-Classification/README.md

 It helps banks and credit card companies immediately to issue loans to customers with good creditworthiness and reduce the chances of fraud from its culstomers.
 I have used Random Forest algorithm to classify the customer based on their credit history in the database.

+The following model is deployed on FLASK webservice.

 The following graphs are used to get idea relational between the variables

 Credit Scores Based on Occupation